This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 What is Symbicort?

 It contains two active ingredients that can both prevent and treat asthma symptoms.
-It is also prescribed for COPD.
-It works by reducing inflammation in the airways which improves symptoms and prevents asthma attacks.
+It is also used to treat the symptoms of chronic obstructive pulmonary disease (COPD).

-Depending on your symptoms, it can be used as your only inhaler or alongside a reliever inhaler.
+Asthma inhalers are commonly given a colour to indicate the type of inhaler it is.
+Red asthma inhalers like Symbicort are commonly given this colour to indicate that they are combination inhalers, but most inhalers are blue or brown.
+Depending on your symptoms, it can be used as your only inhaler or alongside a reliever inhaler (rescue inhaler).
 Your doctor will instruct you on how to use it to manage your asthma.

 How does Symbicort work?